Markov-switching State Space Models for Uncovering Musical Interpretation

 \subsection{Archetypal performances}

-Here we will carefully investigate how our model learns interpretive decisions for three rather different performances. \autoref{fig:archetypal} shows the inferred state sequence for recordings made by Joyce Hatto in 1993 and Sviatislav Richter in 1976.
+Here we will carefully investigate the interpretive decisions implied by our estimated model for three rather different performances. \autoref{fig:archetypal} shows the inferred state sequence for recordings made by Joyce Hatto in 1993 and Sviatoslav Richter in 1976.
 The B section is shaded in gray to better illustrate the formal divisions discussed above.

-In terms of our model, these two performers are quite different from each other.
+Our estimated model suggests that these two performers are quite different from each other.
 Hatto maintains a constant tempo carefully, remaining in state 1 with the exception of four periods of deceleration.
 All four periods coincide with the most significant phrase endings: at the end of the A section at measure 32, the end of the B section at measure 48, at the end of the piece, and the minor transition from $b\rightarrow a$ in the first A section (measure 24).
 According to our inferred model, she never accelerates or uses the transitory stress state.

 In contrast, Richter uses all four states from our model.
-The short blips of acceleration before the B section and before the $b \rightarrow a$ transition are slightly out of place, and are likely better labelled as ``constant'', but these state transitions describe more severe decelerations than the model's linear assumption would allow.
+The short blips of acceleration before the B section and before the $b \rightarrow a$ transition are slightly out of place, and are likely better labelled as ``constant'', but these state transitions describe more severe decelerations than the model's linear assumption would allow (the multiplicative model in the Supplementary Material is much better).
 Richter uses stress frequently.
 Some may well be attributable to larger variance around constant tempo (picked up as frequent stress rather than larger $\sigma^2_\epsilon$), but most correspond to interesting note emphases, for example the second beat of measure 20.
-This note is essentially a minor phrase ending, but is also marked in the score with a {\em sforzando} (with sudden emphasis).
+This note is essentially a minor phrase ending, but it is also marked in the score with a {\em sforzando} (with sudden emphasis).
 It's the first of two such occurrences in the piece, the second coming four measures later on the {\em fermata}, Richter's slowest note in the entire piece.
 Richter likely chooses to make this prescribed emphasis with a sudden slow down in part because it takes place within the context of an already loud passage, precluding the use of extra volume.